 Over the next couple of weeks, we'll explore the multi dimensional layers that make up self-care and what it truly embodies.
 From understanding the root of disturbance, to beginning the heal process, we'll be talking about that all here on the OTS Chronicles.

-The conversation surround mental health when it comes to Black women is slowly coming around, but it's still taboo.
+The conversation surrounding mental health when it comes to Black women is slowly coming around, but it's still taboo.
 Especially in minority communities that are impoverished and don't necessarily have access to mental health care like middle-class Black Americans would.

 We want this to cultivate community, and also be something that you can all learn from and educate yourselves on.
 This series will be filled with key takeaways and strategies to make sure that you're properly identifying, healing, and most importantly, practicing patience and exercising your mental health wellness.